Modoc’s Market – Wabash, IN

 Along the main strip in downtown Wabash, Indiana, you can find a coffee shop called Modoc’s Market.

 Their presence in Wabash is undeniable, and their coffee is just as good.
+I usually order a cuban white chocolate mocha when I go to Modoc’s.
 With their store laid out with seating and another room attached with even more places to meet, you can see why many people in the community gather at Modoc’s for business meetings, catch-up’s, and more.

 The story behind Modoc’s Market is what makes it even more special.